utkarsh867/utkarsh867.github.io/src/content/blog/ssh_apps.md

 ## The concept of SSH Apps

 This has piqued my interest since I learned about [wish](https://github.com/charmbracelet/wish) on YouTube.
-I watched it, and my first reaction was "Of course!" and then my brain started imagining the possibilities to bring this together with what I do at work!
+I watched it, and my first reaction was "Of course!" and then I could not stop imagining the possibilities of what all I could achieve with this concept, at work!

 I manage a few servers, and remote machines (robots) every now and then using SSH.
 There are a couple of repeated tasks when I remote into one of our robots.
 Usually, it is to check if a daemon service is running well, read some logs, or run commands.
 I have been wondering if I could create a simple SSH app that would help me with these tasks.
-That way, I can simply "SSH into the app" to get a quick glance at everything I usually need to see, and build some actions in so that I can run with simple key presses.
+That way, I can simply "SSH into the app" to get a quick glance at everything I usually need to see, and build in some keyboard shortcuts that I can run with simple key presses.

 And that is exactly what I will be doing very soon!
 I will be using wish, along with [bubbletea](https://github.com/charmbracelet/bubbletea), to create an SSH app for robot diagnosis.